jamesmontemagno/PagerSlidingTabStrip-for-Xamarin.Android/README.md

 * `pstsIndicatorColor` Color of the sliding indicator. `textPrimaryColor` will be it's default color value.
 * `pstsUnderlineColor` Color of the full-width line on the bottom of the view. `textPrimaryColor` will be it's default color value.
 * `pstsUnderlineHeight` Height of the full-width line on the bottom of the view.
 * `pstsTextAlpha` Set the text alpha transparency for non selected tabs.
 Range 0..255.
 150 is it's default value.
 It **WON'T** be use if `textColor` is defined in the layout.
-If `textColor` is **NOT** defined, It will be apply to the non selected tabs.
+If `textColor` is **NOT** defined, It will be applied to the non selected tabs.
 * `pstsTextColorSelected` Set selected tab text color. `textPrimaryColor` will be it's default color value.
 * `pstsTextStyle` Set the text style, default bold.
 * `pstsTextSelectedStyle` Set the text style of the selected tab, default bold.